Nickanda/cs2620-final-project/journal.md

 ![parallel](images/parallel.png)

-Finally we train a resnet architecture, in particular ResNet 50 and 101 which are 23.9 M and 42.8 M parameter deep learning architectures, respectively.
+Finally we train a ResNet architecture, in particular ResNet 50 and 101 which are 23.9 M and 42.8 M parameter deep learning architectures, respectively.
 These models have residual connections and are most commonly used for image analysis tasks.
-They have input and output layers but are characterized by convolutional (i.e., conv) and pooling layers with inductive biases suitable for pattern recognition in images, capable of tasks like detecting edges and corners (see excerpt of the architecture i.e. one of the "skip" connections btw models below):
+They have input and output layers as well as characteristic convolutional (i.e., conv) and pooling layers with inductive biases suitable for pattern recognition in images, capable of tasks like detecting edges and corners (see excerpt of the architecture i.e. one of the "skip" connections between model layers below):

 ![resnet](images/resnet.png)